 Open http://keyserver.ubuntu.com/ in a browser window.

-Paste the copied content in the box under the label, Submit a key
+Paste the copied content in the box under the label Submitting a new OpenPGP Key.

 Note that keyserver.ubuntu.com is only reachable via IPv4.

 OpenPGP implementations can be used to digitally sign, encrypt, and decrypt email messages for heightened security.
 You can validate your keys with Launchpad, and under some situations, Launchpad will send you signed or encrypted email.
 You would then use OpenPGP support in your mail reader to decrypt these messages or verify a message's digital signature.
 Of course, you can also use the OpenPGP support in your mail reader to trade encrypted messages with your colleagues, or sign your own messages so that others can have better assurances that the email that appears to come from you actually does come from you.